ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 *   ``flags``: a bit-mask of `entropy collection flags <entropy-collection-flags_>`_.
 *   ``estimate_bits``: on success, an estimate of the amount of entropy that is present in the ``output`` buffer, in bits.
 This must be at least ``1`` on success.
 The value is ignored on failure.
 Drivers should return a conservative estimate, even in circumstances where the quality of the entropy source is degraded due to environmental conditions (e.g. undervolting, low temperature, etc.).
 *   ``output``: on success, this buffer contains non-deterministic data with an estimated entropy of at least ``*estimate_bits`` bits.
 When the entropy is coming from a hardware peripheral, this should preferably be raw or lightly conditioned measurements from a physical process, such that statistical tests run over a sufficiently large amount of output can confirm the entropy estimates.
-But this specification also permits entropy sources that are fully conditioned, for example when the PSA Cryptography system is running as an application in an operating system and ``"get_entropy"`` returns data from the random generator in the operating system's kernel.
+But this specification also permits entropy sources that are fully conditioned, for example when the Crypto API implementation is running within an application in an operating system and ``"get_entropy"`` returns data from the random generator in the operating system's kernel.
 *   ``output_size``: the size of the ``output`` buffer in bytes.
 This size should be large enough to allow a driver to pass unconditioned data with a low density of entropy; for example a peripheral that returns eight bytes of data with an estimated one bit of entropy cannot provide meaningful output in less than 8 bytes.

 Note that there is no output parameter indicating how many bytes the driver wrote to the buffer.
 Such an output length indication is not necessary because the entropy may be located anywhere in the buffer, so the driver may write less than ``output_size`` bytes but the core does not need to know this.
 The output parameter ``estimate_bits`` contains the amount of entropy, expressed in bits, which may be significantly less than ``output_size * 8``.